 Certificants can apply for recertification 60 days prior to their certification expiration date.
 PTCB will notify certificants via email when their Recertification Window has opened.
 Certificants must submit their application by 11:59 PM ET of their Application Deadline, which is the first day of the certification expiration month.
 Applications submitted after the Application Deadline will incur the $25 late application processing fee.
 PTCB will still accept recertification applications up until the expiration date but cannot guarantee that applications submitted after the application deadline will be processed before the expiration date.

-Applications that are incomplete, contain errors, do not meet policy requirements, provide inadequate CE information (e.g., do not include the full name of the course and provider), or are accompanied by an incorrect payment amount will be returned for correction.
-Returned renewal application notifications will be sent via email and the certificant will have 30 days to submit corrections and the $10 reprocessing fee to PTCB.
-PTCB will not accept CEs completed outside of the applicable recertification cycle, during this return period.
+Applications that are incomplete, contain errors, do not meet CE requirements, provide inadequate CE information (e.g., do not include the full name of the course and provider), or are accompanied by an incorrect payment amount will be returned for correction.
+Returned renewal application notifications will be sent via email and the certificant will have 30 days to submit corrections and the $10 nonrefundable reprocessing fee to PTCB.
+PTCB will not accept CEs completed outside of the applicable recertification cycle during this return period.